16 Mar 3 things you can teach your kids using your photos.

 RESPECT | RESPONSIBILITY | RESILIENCE

-Straight away I knew these were really important characteristics that I want my children to have as soon as possible and most definitely have in the future.
-The good teachers at our schools will teach the standard three R’s, it is my job as a parent to teach them the other three!
-This links closely to the concept of asking ‘do you know’ questions that we talked about last month.
-So I asked myself how can I find ways to build these three R’s with my children.
+Straight away I knew these were really important characteristics that I want my children to have.
+Wonderful teachers at our schools will teach the standard three R’s, it is my job as a parent to teach them the other three!
+This links closely to the concept of asking ‘do you know’ questions that we talked about in the past.

 Learning about RESPECT from Photos

 Photos show what we value.
 Looking through old photos with the kids they might notice that there are a number of photos taken of your work colleagues.
 It shows that work is important.
-Just having the photos TO SHOW, photos that are organised or in albums shows them that you were responsible, they might not recognise or appreciate it now but one day they will be grateful.
-My two love looking through the photobooks I have made for them, my daughter often falls asleep with them in her hands.
-For the moment the intent is probably quite narcissistic but I truly believe that one day they will be thankful for me taking the responsibility of documenting and displaying their childhood in photos.
+Just having the photos TO SHOW.
+Photos that are organised or in albums shows them that you were responsible, they might not recognise or appreciate it now but one day they will be grateful.
+My two love looking through the photo books I have made for them, my daughter has been known to fall asleep with one in her hands.
+I truly believe that one day they will be thankful for me taking the responsibility of documenting and displaying their childhood in photo books.

 Learning about RESILIENCE from photos